-The highly anticipated Samsung Galaxy S21 has finally arrived, bringing with it Samsung’s latest and greatest mobile technology.
+The highly anticipated Samsung Galaxy S21 arrived early in 2021, bringing Samsung’s latest and greatest mobile technology.
 This time at a price point that’s more palatable than the Galaxy S20 series.
 With a strong value proposition this generation, it feels like there’s never been a better time to upgrade.
 But is that a good idea?

 As usual, Samsung’s lineup consists of three models — the Galaxy S21, Galaxy S21 Plus, and Galaxy S21 Ultra.
 So, should you splash the cash on the latest model if you’re already a happy Samsung customer?
 Here’s a rundown of how Samsung’s latest premium-tier models stack up against their predecessors to see if they’re worth the upgrade.